MicrosoftDocs/architecture-center/docs/guide/sap/sap-internet-inbound-outbound-content.md

 SAP BTP is a large set of SAP applications, SaaS or PaaS, typically accessed through a public endpoint via the internet.
 [SAP Cloud Connector](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/e6c7616abb5710148cfcf3e75d96d596.html) is often used to provide communication for applications running in private networks, like an SAP S/4HANA system running on Azure.
 SAP Cloud Connector runs as an application in a VM.
 It requires outbound internet access to establish a TLS-encrypted HTTPS tunnel with SAP BTP.
 It acts as a reverse invoke proxy between the private IP range in your virtual network and SAP BTP applications.
 Because of this reverse invoke support, there's no need for open firewall ports or other access for inbound connections, because the connection from your virtual network is outbound.

 By default, VMs have [outbound internet](/azure/virtual-network/ip-services/default-outbound-access) access natively on Azure.
-The public IP address that's used for outbound traffic flows, when there's no dedicated public IP address associated with the virtual machine, is  randomly chosen from the pool of public IPs in the specific Azure region.
+The public IP address that's used for outbound traffic, when there's no dedicated public IP address associated with the virtual machine, is  randomly chosen from the pool of public IPs in the specific Azure region.
 You can't control it.
 To ensure outbound connections are made through a controlled and identifiable service and IP address, you can use one of the following methods:
 - A NAT gateway that's associated with the subnet or load balancer and its public IP address.
 - HTTP proxy servers that you operate.
-- A [user-defined route](/azure/virtual-network/ip-services/default-outbound-access) that forces the network traffic to a network appliance like a firewall.
+- A [user-defined route](/azure/virtual-network/ip-services/default-outbound-access) that forces the network traffic to flow to a network appliance like a firewall.

 The architecture diagram shows the most common scenario: routing internet-bound traffic to the hub virtual network and through the central firewall.
 You need to configure [further settings](https://help.sap.com/docs/CLOUD_INTEGRATION/368c481cd6954bdfa5d0435479fd4eaf/642e87f1492146998a8eb0779cd07289.html) in SAP Cloud Connector to connect to your SAP BTP account.